ESPRider/MoveToNewFolder/README.md

 ## 🧹 Uninstall

 To uninstall:
-- Run the Uninstall bat file
+- Right-click the Uninstall bat file and Click "Run as Administrator"
 - OR
 - Delete the folder: C:\Scripts\MoveToNewFolderAdvanced
 - Remove the shortcut by clicking CMD+R and type: shell:sendto then delete the shortcut and close the window.
+- Run the Registry delete file as an admin.
 ---

 ## 🧠 Notes